-Use of private cars on College business
+Use of private cars for College business

 - 57. Staff are encouraged to use their own vehicles where this is the most efficient, practical option, and shall be reimbursed at rates set in the Financial Procedures for using their own vehicles on College business. - 58.
-Staff and governors using their own vehicles must maintain appropriate insurance
+Staff and governors using their own vehicles must maintain appropriate insurance cover for business use. - 59.

-- cover for business use and shall be reimbursed for the cost of this by the inclusion of an appropriate amount in the reimbursement rates. - 59.
 Business mileage expense claims for staff and governors will be subject to production, on an annual basis, of an original and valid insurance certificate and driving licence and a copy of an original MOT certificate (if applicable).